JuliaDynamics/HybridStructs.jl/README.md

 - The constructors are backed by a dummy struct of the same name (e.g `S` in the example above) which means that it would be incorrect to dispatch on it.
 Use one of the versions of the structs or the abstract type instead;
-- For an immutable type, the mutation actually involve thecreation of a new instance with [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl).
+- For an immutable type, the mutation actually involve the creation of a new instance with [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl).